jdhitsolutions/MyTasks/docs/about_MyTasks.md

 ### Email Reminder

-If you are running this module on a Windows platform with the PSScheduled jobs module you can create a scheduled PowerShell job to send a daily email message showing tasks that are due in the next 3 days.
+ If you are running this module on a Windows platform with the PSScheduled jobs module you can create a scheduled PowerShell job to send a daily email message showing tasks that are due in the next 3 days or whatever you choose.
 The default behavior is to send a text message but you can send an HTML message which will add color coding to highlight overdue and impending tasks.

 Use `Enable-EmailReminder` to set up the scheduled job.
 The default time is 8:00AM daily but you can pick a different time.
 The job name is hard coded.
 You will need to re-enter your current credentials for the task so that the task scheduler has access to the network.
-Use `Disable-EmailReminder` to remove the task in case you want to change it. `Get-EmailReminder` will show you the current state of the task.
+Run `Disable-EmailReminder` to remove the task in case you want to change it. `Get-EmailReminder` will show you the current state of the task.